fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 As the U.S. industrialized and urbanized rapidly throughout the 19th century, many people got further away from their food and started buying a lot more of it.
 This week we look at how developments in urbanization, transportation, and food production touted how much they were improving nature.
 In the case of cereal, we see how a main breakthrough was to make it more digestible than the natural, raw product.
 Food ads from the turn of the century show how producers began to claim how they were improving nature, a theme we still see today.

 ### Jan 24
 - Jennifer Wallach, _How America Eats_ (Ch.
-4: Technology and Taste), 89--top 105.
-Notice the PDF goes to p.
-110, so don't read the last few pages.
+4: Technology and Taste), 89--110.

 ### Jan 26
-- William Cronon, _Nature's Metropolis_ (Ch.
-2: Rails and Water), 55--93.
+- Lisa Haushofer, "Darby's Fluid Meat, Digestion, and the British Imperial Food Supply", 203--216.

 ### Jan 28